AlyLopez02/Cloud-Control/README.md

 - Called the initialization function so that the page would load as desired.

 ## Some Problem(s)/Explanation(s)
-I feel the need to explain some thing(s) so I have done so below:

-- I apologize for submitting this late!
-I am doing my best to catch up with my work after falling sick on top of already being behind because of my graduation.
-I plan to be caught up on everything before this weekend.
-- I was unable to figure out how to break up my biggest function.
+I was unable to figure out how to break up my biggest function.
 I attempted multiple things, however, nothing worked since the API call(s) needed to finish before I could let the rest of the code run.
 Thus, I was unsure of how to fix it.
 I used the '.then()' method to break up the code as well as have it run in the correct order.
 Please let me know if there was a better way to do this.

 Please do not hesitate to inform or advise me on anything in my code that could be done better.
 I truly appreciate the help!